P1sec/pycrate/README.md

-It is also possible to recompile all ASN.1 modules, this will take few minutes (but if I did not do any mistake, all ASN.1 modules provided in *./pycrate_asn1dir/* should have been compiled with the last version nof the compiler):
+It is also possible to recompile all ASN.1 modules, this will take few minutes (but if I did not do any mistake, all ASN.1 modules provided in *./pycrate_asn1dir/* should have been compiled with the latest version of the compiler):

 ```
 python -m pycrate_asn1c.proc